- AKC recognized in 1908

 Pet Crate Size

-While the recommended size for German shepherds is forty-eight inches, it is important to measure its length, width, height, and weight.
-Depending on the size of your German shepherd, you can opt for a 42” dog crate to minimize space while your puppy grows or simply use a crate divider with a 48” crate.
+While the recommended metal dog crate size is forty-eight inches, it is important to measure its length, width, height, and weight.
+Depending on the size of your pet, you may opt for a 42” dog crate to minimize space while your German Shepherd puppy grows or simply use a dog crate divider with a 48” dog crate.

-The average 42” crate has the dimensions of 42” length, 28” width and 31” height.
-Such a crate size is ideal for a puppy, old dog or adult dog which weighs about seventy to ninety pounds and most such sizes come with a dividing panel to allow for expansion of the crate should your dog grow bigger with time.
+The average 42” dog crate has the dimensions of 42” length, 28” width, and 31” height.
+Such a crate size is ideal for a puppy, or an older dog which weighs about seventy to ninety pounds and most such sizes come with a dividing panel to allow for expansion of the crate should your dog grow bigger with time.

-German shepherds like staying cool during hot weather and you should always take this into consideration when purchasing a crate.
+They like staying cool during hot weather and you should always take this into consideration when purchasing a dog crate.

-It is much easier to crate train a puppy as opposed to an adult so start training as early as possible.
+It is much easier to put puppies through dog crate training than wait until they are adults, so start potty training as early as possible.

 Although it is tempting to sleep with your pet, it is not recommended during crate training as it will begin to prefer sleeping on your bed and will not like the crate.
 So have your dog in the crate during night time to get it used to sleeping there.

 Keep the crate in a specified place and do not move it around so as to ensure that your dog familiarizes itself with the crate’s surroundings, making it easy for it to adapt.
-Put some toys in the crate to help it have some fun and feel comfortable while inside.
+Put some toys inside to help make your crate training efforts more successful.
+Your puppy should have some fun and feel comfortable while inside.

 Return to the main Dog Crate Sizes Breed Chart.